Can I sue a Maryland or D.C. government entity in a car accident or personal injury case?

 Suing a Local Government e.g. such as Montgomery County; Section 5-301 of the Courts and Judicial Proceedings Article

-A local government agency will not pay for the damages if your injury was caused by gross negligence or malicious behavior by the employee.
+A local government agency will not pay for the damages if your injury was caused by gross negligence or intentional behavior by the employee.

 Timing and Notice: